TabbycatDebate/tabbycat/docs/install/local.rst

 - The installation process is easier.
 - You can enter ballots and manage your tournament from multiple computers.
 - Participants can access the draw, motions, results and more online.
-- Heroku's data centers are less likely to fail than your computer.
+- Heroku's data centers are less likely to fail than your computer is.
-- Heroku automatically emails Tabbycat's developers error reports so we can better identify and fix bugs.
+- Heroku e-mails Tabbycat's developers error reports to help us fix bugs.

 In some cases, you might have a good reason to use a local installation.
 We can think of just one such reason: If you won't have access to the internet at your